Dental Hygiene – Green Valley, Henderson, NV

 Deep Cleaning (Scaling and Root Planing)

 Your hygienist cleans below the gumline and smooths root surfaces so gum tissue can reattach.
-Treatment is done in sections across two visits, with a local anesthetic to keep discomfort low.
+Treatment is performed in sections over two visits, with a local anesthetic to minimize discomfort.
+Learn more about deep cleaning.

 Periodontal Maintenance